 Drink an adult beverage at Disneyland

 After a long day of rides, you may be in need a tipple.
-The Cove Bar, overlooking Paradise Bay in Paradise Pier, offers a variety of drinks, including a “Fun Wheel” cocktail (a mix of pineapple juice, passion fruit vodka, rum, gin, and blue curaçao) from the bar’s secret drink menu, as well as snacks such as lobster nachos and fajita quesadilla rolls.
+The Lamplight Lounge, overlooking Paradise Bay in Paradise Park, offers a variety of drinks as well as snacks such as lobster nachos and fajita quesadilla rolls.

 If wine is more your style, head to the patio of the Alfresco Tasting Terrace, and sip on a glass or flight section from the Disney Family of Wines.
 (All of the vintners have a connection to Disney.)